 The Edinburgh Meadows Festival is a free volunteer-run annual event featuring live music, merchandise, stalls, kids’ and adults’ activities and loads more.
 The first Meadows Festival took place in 1974 and since then the Festival has been an annual feature of the calendar.

-The Festival Committee work hard throughout the year to put on the event, this year to be held on the 7th and 8th of June, including:
+The Festival Committee work hard throughout the year to put on the event, organising events including:

 - Live music, with something to suit every musical taste!